TomSB1423/Obsidian-Darkside20k/General Information/Final Project Plan.md

 	- Prompt in TPC
 	- Delayed in TPC
 	- Buffers
+- Compare models
+	- All agree within factor 2 for all isotopes less than
 - Found no Tritium anywhere
   - Other physics models -> currently use Shielding model
 - No Isomeric transition for any decay -> no high energy gamma rays released anywhere